 Brief: The C-130H is an all-purpose theater transport that performs diverse roles, including tactical and inter-theater airlift and airdrop, AE, aerial spraying, aerial firefighting, and humanitarian support.
 The developmental YC-130A first flew in August 1954 with the C-130A entering USAF service in 1956.
 The H model improved on the later C-130E and was delivered starting in 1965, with delivery of the current, more advanced models starting in 1974.
 Improvements included uprated engines, redesigned outer wing, improved pneumatic systems, new avionics, improved radar, and NVG lighting.
-C-130Hs are being replaced by the C-130J.
+USAF intends to partially recapitalize the C-130H fleet with the C-130J and modernize the remaining fleet with new avionics, safety, and performance improvements.
 Ongoing upgrades include critical center wing box replacement, electronic propeller controls/engine efficiency mods, NP2000 propellers, and the C-130H Avionics Modernization Program (previously Viability and Airspace Access Program).
-USAF is upgrading 55 aircraft, including Modular Airborne Fire Fighting Systems (MAFFS)-equipped airframes, with eight-bladed NP2000 propellers to enhance performance and safety.
-The service eventually aims to retrofit the entire fleet.
-AMP increment 1, concluding in FY21, adds new CNS/ATM to bring the fleet into compliance with international airspace rules.
-Increment 2 will add terrain awareness and warning, new flight management, and modern MFDs starting in FY22.
-USAF announced plans to cut 24 ANG airframes in FY21, but Congress barred the service from cutting solely ANG tails or reducing the total tactical airlift fleet below 230 aircraft.
+A total of 16 aircraft including Modular Airborne Fire Fighting Systems (MAFFS)-equipped airframes have been retrofit with NP2000 propellors to enhance performance and safety.
+USAF has 83 aircraft currently on-contract for NP2000 installs with the goal of eventually retrofitting the entire fleet.
+AMP increment 1 was completed fleetwide in April 2021, adding new CNS/ATM and bringing legacy C-130s into compliance with international airspace rules.
+Increment 2 will add terrain awareness and warning, new flight management, and modern glass cockpit displays starting in FY22.
+The service is also evaluating future replacement options for the C-130H's Station Keeping Equipment (SKE) used for tactical formation flight.
+The Kentucky ANG's 123rd AW officially transitioned to the C-130J, transferring its last C-130H to the Delaware ANG on Sept.
+24, 2021.
+USAF plans to retire 13 C-130Hs in FY22, and Congress barred the service from cutting the total tactical airlift fleet below 279 aircraft.

-Contractor: Lockheed Martin, L3Harris (AMP Increment 2), Collins
+Contractors: Lockheed Martin (airframe); L3Harris (AMP Increment 2); Collins Aerospace (NP2000).

-Aerospace (AMP/NP2000).
 First Flight: 1965 (C-130H).

-Delivered: March 1965 onward (C-130H1); April 1975-96 (current C-
+Delivered: March 1965 onward (C-130H1); April 1975-96 (current C-130H2/